openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 If the CoC Team finds that the escalation request has merit, the CoC Team may decide to take over the management of the incident report or refer the issue to the Cross Project Council which may request changes to the existing management process.

-Projects are expected to participate in good faith in the escalation process and to share all the information related to the incident report with the CoC Team.
+Projects are expected to participate in good faith in the escalation process and to share all [records][] related to the incident report with the CoC Team.
 The CoC Team is expected to consider project and community needs during the escalation process and may involve the Cross Project Council if necessary and project leadership if appropriate.

 ## Appeals